media-io/ex_step_flow/README.md

 end
 ```

-and add into extra applications:
+And add into extra applications:

 ```elixir
   def application do